angular/angular/aio/content/guide/file-structure.md

 <div class="alert is-helpful">

-If you create an application using Angular's strict mode, you will also have an additional `package.json` file in the `src/app` directory.
+New Angular projects use strict mode by default.
+If this is not desired you can opt-out when creating the project.
 For more information, see [Strict mode](/guide/strict-mode).

 </div>